Page 2 The project begins

 Edit:

 Later the tank had to be removed again, to make a new metal fuel line, because the previous plastic one ran too close to one of the exhausts to look really safe.
-The new one is further away from any heat source now too.
+The new one is also further away from any heat source.

 The rotor style fuel pump is loud, and to get it a bit quieter, the pump was mounted to a bracket that stands on two soft rubber mounts.